Telling the Truth: Composition

 In his autobiographical work, Now and Then (1983), Buechner writes that the process of writing these lectures was ‘harder’ than those featured in The Alphabet of Grace – a series of lectures he composed for the William Belden Noble Lecture Series, delivered at Harvard in 1969.
-The author puts this difficulty down to two factors: ‘the randomness of my life that I had to listen to now’, and that fact that, unlike The Alphabet of Grace, Telling the Truth was ‘the kind of question you ask yourself or that your life asks you’, rather than simply ‘an answer to somebody else’s question’, which, he suggests, is ‘easier to handle’.
+The author puts this difficulty down to two factors: ‘the randomness of my life that I had to listen to now’, and the fact that, unlike The Alphabet of Grace, Telling the Truth was ‘the kind of question you ask yourself or that your life asks you’, rather than simply ‘an answer to somebody else’s question’, which, he suggests, is ‘easier to handle’.

 Written from his home in Vermont, Telling the Truth was published in the same year as the final instalment of the fictional Book of Bebb tetralogy, Treasure Hunt (1977).
 Based upon the premise that the author often ‘uses the non-fiction as a way to reflect on the earlier works of fiction’, Buechner scholar Dale Brown writes that previous Bebb novels, including Open Heart (1972) and Love Feast (1974), ‘show up’ in Telling the Truth.